colossatr0n/SketchyVim/README.md

 You can use all modes (even commandline etc.) and all commands included in vim.

+## svimrc
 It is also possible to load a custom `svimrc` file, which can contain custom vim configurations, e.g. remappings (see the examples folder).

+## Blacklist Apps
 Additionally, you can edit the `blacklist` file in the `~/.config/svim/` folder to manually exclude applications from being handled by svim.
 You will likely want to blacklist your terminal emulator and gvim, such that there is no conflict.

+## Whitelist App
+svim can temporarily whitelist the currently focused app by pressing `OPTION+I`, which will start the vim buffer in insert mode.
+Only one app can be whitelisted at a time.

+To remove the app from the whitelist, press `OPTION+I` again or set a different app as the whitelisted app.

+## svim.sh
 Every time the vim mode changes, or a commandline update is issued, the script `svim.sh` in the folder `~/.config/svim/` is executed where you can handle how you want to process this information.
 I have a small popup in my [SketchyBar](https://github.com/FelixKratz/SketchyBar)